Happy New Year everyone! May it be happy and healthy, since it seems unlikely to be wealthy for many of us...

 South Jakarta Police are currently investigating the case. -JP

-1. Is politic a regular subject of discussion between you and your circle of family or friends?
+It's a weekend thing, let me begin:1.
+Is politic a regular subject of discussion between you and your circle of family or friends?
 Do you enjoy political discourse?

 2. Finish this line: